 Beef Jerky has been on our list of things to make for a longgg time now.
 We’ve made it in the smoker before, but now that we have our dehydrator…. things just got serious.
-Don’t worry—If you don’t have a dehydrator you can still match a batch in the oven, I’ve got the info below for that!
+Don’t worry—If you don’t have a dehydrator you can still match a batch in the oven, I’ve got the instructions in the recipe for that.

 Making this beef jerky is actually pretty easy, but there are some frequent FAQ’s that come up- (which way do you cut it?
 What kind of meat is best?
 How long do you dehydrate it?)
 I did some research and compiled some tips for you so that you can make the best beef jerky right at home.